 How much do wireless speakers cost?

-- portable speaker with a Bluetooth connection directly to your smart device and a battery so you can take it with you
+- a portable speaker with a Bluetooth connection directly to your smart device and a battery so you can take it with you

-- home speaker that has a Wi-Fi wireless connection to your home network so you can stream music over it – but it's powered, so you can't take it to the beach
+- a home speaker that has a Wi-Fi wireless connection to your home network so you can stream music over it – but it's powered, so you can't take it to the beach

 How we test wireless speakers

-To make sure you get the best bass for your buck, our panel of experts listen to a range of music (jazz, classical, rock and pop) and radio broadcasts to assess the sound quality of each speaker.
+To make sure you get the best bass for your buck, our panel of experts listens to a range of music (jazz, classical, rock and pop) and radio broadcasts to assess the sound quality of each speaker.
 They also test how easy each speaker is to set up and operate.